barclayd/Hangouts-App/README.md

 * Uses native features such as image picker, maps and camera
 * Stores shared places to Firebase and retreieves them in Find Places
-* Authentication using Firebase Auth API
+* Authentication using Firebase Auth API.
+Secure login with refresh token

 ### Improvements to be added

-* Use of Async storage for storing login tokens
 * Efficiency improvements